theo-armour/agenda/0-agenda.md

 * 2024-04-05 ~ Explicit Honesty.
 Never lie if asked if something is true. but if not asked, make no guarantees
 * 2024-04-05 ~ [https://en.wikipedia.org/wiki/Hitchens%27s\_razor](https://en.wikipedia.org/wiki/Hitchens%27s_razor) ~ "what can be asserted without evidence can also be dismissed without evidence."
 * 2024-04-07 ~ [https://fs.blog/worst-day/](https://fs.blog/worst-day/) \_ you're only as good as your worst day
+* 2024-04-08 ~ Information is the inverse of entropy.

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/agenda/contents/0-admin/0-admin-agenda.md&quot;">0 Admin Agenda</a>